4: When Chamber Pots Fly

 Rory looked down at him and swallowed hard.
 She'd met the man twice.
 Did she trust him?

-Gods, I must be insane... she thought as she squeezed her eyes shut and jumped.
+Great Mother, I must be insane... she thought as she squeezed her eyes shut and jumped.
 Fighting the urge to scream, she waited for the bone-crushing impact that would come when she hit the ground.
-But it didn't come.
+But it didn't.
 Opening her eyes, she found Isaac looking down at her with a crooked grin on his face.
 "Caught ye," he said with a wink.

 Too busy gagging and spitting out the dry wad of cotton, the noblewoman was unable to protest as Isaac hefted her onto his shoulder and walked off down the lane.
-Mulling over what he'd said in her mind, Rory decided that she didn't quite trust Isaac as much as she thought she did.
+Mulling over what he'd said, Rory decided that she didn't quite trust Isaac as much as she thought she did.

-It felt like they'd been walking for hours when Isaac suddenly dropped Rory none-too-gently onto the floor of yet another filthy alleyway.
+It felt like they'd been walking for hours when Isaac finally dropped Rory none-too-gently onto the floor of yet another filthy alleyway.

 "May I speak now?"
 Rory asked sullenly.

-"No," replied Isaac brusquely, looking around furtively and crouching down to poke around at the dirt-caked flagstones.
+"No," said Isaac brusquely, crouching to poke at the dirt-caked flagstones.

 "Not now, Lady Aurora!"